argoproj-labs/argocd-image-updater/docs/configuration/applications.md

 perform a similar action as `argocd app set --parameter ...` to instruct Argo CD to re-render the manifests using those parameters.

-This method is pseudo-persistant.
+This method is pseudo-persistent.
 If you delete the `Application` resource from the cluster and re-create it, changes made by Image Updater will be gone.
 The same is true if you manage your `Application` resources using Git, and the version stored in Git is synced over the resource in the cluster.
 This